 Viewing snapshots of the current status

-View usage graphs and current status tables for your app from the the left-side menu under Compute > App Engine > Dashboard.Change the scope of the information displayed by selecting the modules and versions of your app using drop-down menus at the top of the dashboard.
+View usage graphs and current status tables for your app in the Dashboard.Change the scope of the information displayed by selecting the modules and versions of your app using drop-down menus at the top of the dashboard.
 Click on the link at the top right to view your app for the scope you've selected.

 View specific performance metrics or resources using the drop-down menu at the top left, below the module/version selectors.
 Select a time period (from 1 hour to 30 days) at the top right, then select one of the graph types: